tillkaeufer/tillkaeufer.github.io/_posts/2020-10-05-SEDpredictor.markdown

 ## Example files

 The parameter input file should contain the parameter value (not on a logarithmic scale) followed by the parameter name (as shown in the example).
-[View example input parameter file for a single zone model](https://raw.githubusercontent.com/tillkaeufer/SEDpredictor/main/Example_input.txt){:target="_blank"}
+View the example input parameter file for a [single zone model](https://raw.githubusercontent.com/tillkaeufer/SEDpredictor/main/Example_input.txt){:target="_blank"}
-or a [two-zone model](https://raw.githubusercontent.com/tillkaeufer/SEDpredictor/main/Example_input_two.txt){:target="_blank"}
+or a [two-zone model](https://raw.githubusercontent.com/tillkaeufer/SEDpredictor/main/Example_input_two.txt){:target="_blank"}.

 The SED file should contain at least 3 columns.
 The first one displaying the wavelength in micrometre, the second one listing the flux in Jy at this wavelength, and the third one listing the uncertainty in Jy.
 Optionally, a fourth column can be added to include the name of the used instrument.
 This is not yet used in the online tool but might be added in the future.
 [View example input SED file](https://raw.githubusercontent.com/tillkaeufer/SEDpredictor/main/Example_observation/49Cet/SED_to_fit.dat){:target="_blank"}